andreeaiosip/click-a-book/README.md

 At the beginning of the  project, the idea was a bit more complex, but I downsized it, so I can meet the submission deadline.

 Click on the below links to see the wireframes or you can view them in the  [wireframes](/documentation/wireframes) folder.
+These were create with [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwj975BRBUEiwA4whRB9TM6Ift0fUSy8zuYxc6kubGo-Z-_NgB56zcqoXHBgj6VbkIfGjz9RoCfaEQAvD_BwE).

 #### Wireframes